thegricean/modals/README.md

 ### Commitment

-Our experiments don't directly address the commitment issue, since we ask participants to rate how likely they think it is that p, not how likely they think it is that the speaker believes p.
-They did believe that p was less likely after observing "must p" than after observing the bare form, but that of course leaves it open how strongly they believe that *the speaker* believes that p.
+Our experiments estimate both (listeners' estimates of) speaker commitment as well as the resulting listener belief in p.
+In one experiment we ask them to rate how likely they think it is that p, in another, how likely they think it is that the speaker believes p.
+Overall listeners believe that p was less likely after observing "must p" than after observing the bare form, but for both the bare and the "must p" form they think the speaker believes p more strongly than they (the listeners) end up doing.
+And this is between subjects!
+There's no difference between resulting speaker and listener belief in p for "might p" and "probably p".

+This suggests that listeners don't consider speakers to be fully committed to p when they produce "must p", in support of Dan and against vFG.

 What are the modeling approaches we've been pursuing?